 Recommended precautions for all:

-3. Wearing a face mask when you are in public
+3. Wearing a face mask in public when Covid rates are high

 4. Maintenance of healthful diet, outdoor exercise/walking, hydration, and sleep habits